Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Download.md

 - [Acquire Forensics - Skype](https://www.acquireforensics.com/services/tech/skype.html)

 ## Browser Artifacts
-Not directly related to 'file download', however can give insight into pages visited which may link to other forensic artifacts such as prefetch etc. More verbsose download details can be found int he Browser Download Manager artifact
+Not directly related to 'file download', however can give insight into pages visited which may link to other forensic artifacts such as prefetch etc. More verbose download details can be found int he Browser Download Manager artifact

 **WIN:** XP+ <br>
 **SRV:** NULL